Welcome to St. John’s Church

 Here are two great ways to connect with St. John’s and learn more about this congregation in the heart of the nation’s capital.
 Please click below to fill out a Welcome Card to let us know of your interest in membership and activities.
 We look forward to hearing from you and welcoming you into the St. John’s parish family.

-The nursery will meet in the Godly Play Classroom #2 on the second floor of the Parish House.
+The nursery meets in the Godly Play Classroom #2 on the second floor of the Parish House.
 Please note that infants and children are welcome at all worship services.
-Nursery care will be available from 8:30 a.m. to 12:30 p.m. every Sunday for infants and children up to age 3.
+Nursery care is available most Sundays from 8:30 a.m. to 12:30 p.m. for infants and children up to age 3.
 Please register your children here.
 Reminder: Masks are required for all children over the age of two.